alecvance/SpriteKit7BugDemo/README.md

 # SpriteKit7BugDemo
 Demonstrates an issue with Sprite Kit on iOS 7, and illustrates a possible workaround.

-IMPORTANT: Run this project in iOS 7.1, in either the simulator or a device.
+IMPORTANT: The current source code has the workaround.
+You will need to revert to the original version to see the bug in action.
+Run this project in iOS 7.1, in either the simulator or a device.
 The problem does not exist in iOS 8.

 I made the smallest project I could to demonstrate the problem.
 Here’s how it works, when you run the app (there is no interactivity):